1st Armoured Division (United Kingdom): Background and formation

 On 15 July 1938, Major-General Roger Evans, a cavalry officer, took command of the division following the promotion of Brooke.
 By this point, the Vickers Medium Mark II, which was the main weapon system of the tank brigade, was considered obsolete.
 Starting in December, the first deliveries of modern cruiser tanks arrived to replace them.
+During January 1939, Hore-Belisha proposed splitting the Mobile Division into two smaller formations but found no support.
+The issue was again broached a month later, and was accepted in principle by the Cabinet.
+Shortly after, the French government was informed of a preliminary timetable for the arrival of the BEF in the event of war; "One Regular Armoured Division will become available about the middle of 1940".

-In April 1939, the division was renamed the 1st Armoured Division.
+In April 1939, the formation was renamed as the 1st Armoured Division.
 The following month, the army developed a new organisation for such formations; they were intended to have one light-armoured brigade with 108 light tanks and 66 light cruisers, and one heavy-armoured brigade outfitted with 78 light cruisers, 45 heavy cruisers, and 24 tanks equipped to provide close support.
 Additionally, 13 heavy cruisers and 15 light cruisers were to be spread around the divisional and brigade headquarters.
 This would give such a division a total of 349 tanks.
 The division's support group was to have one artillery regiment, one anti-aircraft/anti-tank regiment, engineers, and two infantry battalions.

-In January 1939, Hore-Belisha proposed splitting the Mobile Division into two smaller formations but found no support.
-The issue was again broached a month later, and was accepted in principle by the Cabinet.
-Shortly after, the French government was informed of a preliminary timetable for the arrival of the BEF in the event of war; "One Regular Armoured Division will become available about the middle of 1940".